selimslab/selimslab.github.io/_posts/2022-4-12-questions.md

 ---
 layout: post
-title:  Some questions
+title:  Questions
+tags: best
 ---

+How would my best version live?

+What do I NOT want in life?

+What’s in my control?
+What’s not?

+## Feelings

 How do I feel?

-Does it worth my time?

-What am I willing to struggle for?
+What am I anxious about? upset about? excited about?

-Do I really need this?
+Do I want to be happy or right?

-What do I NOT want in life?

-Is this opinion really mine?

 Does it worth my anger?

-Do I want to be happy or right?

 Would I treat a friend as I treat myself?

-How would my best version live?

-What’s in my control?
-What’s not?

-Are you trying to solve everyone's problems?
+Am I trying to solve everyone's problems?

 Who is going to let me?
 Who is going to stop me?

+Do I really need this?

+Is this opinion really mine?

 What’s the practical use of this thought?

----
+## Work

+What can I do today, that would make tomorrow better?

+What seems like work to other people that doesn't seem like work to me?

 What is the simplest thing that can possibly work?